-Item No. Item Function Release Lever, Manual Hydraulic Control Levers (Not Shown in Figure 8 ) To move the manual hydraulic control lever assembly so that the hood can be opened, pull the release lever up and push the manual hydraulic control lever assembly toward the dash panel.
-To put the manual hydraulic control lever assembly back into position for opera- tor usage, push the manual hydraulic control lever assembly toward the hood.
-The lever assembly will click once and lock into place.
+Item No. Item Function Release Lever, Manual Hydra Control Levers (Not Shown in Figure 8) Ulic To move the manual hydraulic control lever assembly so that the hood can be opened, pull the release lever out and push the manual hydraulic control lever assembly toward the dash panel.
+To put the manual hydraulic control lever assembly back into position for operator usage, push the manual hydraulic control lever assembly will click once and lock into place.